dd-bim/datacat/README.md

 For development, a local Docker installation is needed.
 Also, docker-compose should be used to orchestrate all runtime dependencies.

-Please check the datacat editor project for an example of a client application that interacts with this API.
+Please check the [datacat editor](https://github.com/dd-bim/datacat-editor) project for an example of a client application that interacts with this API.
+It also includes a GraphQL web interface to interact with the API directly.

 # Dependencies